A Totally Impractical Guide to Morocco: Casablanca!

 Coming soon!
 Impractical Guides to… Wherever I feel motivated to write about next.
 Maybe Fes.
 We’re in Fes now.
 It’s HOT.
 Damnit.

-5 thoughts on “A Totally Impractical Guide to Morocco: Casablanca!”
+5 responses to “A Totally Impractical Guide to Morocco: Casablanca!”

 Pausing, mid read to say that this made me laugh out loud and pause to leave this comment.
 Okay, back to where I was…